pholser/junit-quickcheck/src/site/markdown/usage/constraining.md

 Constraint expressions cannot refer to other property parameters.

-junit-quickcheck generates values for a property parameter with a constraint expression until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@When`, if any.
+junit-quickcheck generates values for a property parameter with a constraint expression until the ratio of constraint failures constraint passes is greater than the `discardRatio` specified by `@When`, if any.
 Exceeding the discard ratio raises an exception and thus fails the property.